Democratic Capitalism VS Capitalistic Democracy

 Result

 : U.S. has a lot of poorly educated college graduates in academic areas not in high demand causing salaries of college graduates to dropping, and many college graduates over the past twenty years have had to work in jobs not requiring a four-year degree.
-Twenty-five percent of the students drop out, some, because they realize they have better things to do with their lives, but the vast majority are in that group that do not carry their own weight weight.
+Twenty-five percent of the students drop out, some, because they realize they have better things to do with their lives, but the vast majority are in that group that do not carry their own weight

 Education